Is "Period Poop" Real? Let's Talk About It.

-- Loose stools
+- loose stools

-- Bloating
+- bloating

--
+- constipation

-Researchers found that overall GI symptom patterns did not significantly change across the four phases of the menstrual cycle.
-In other words, digestive symptoms stayed relatively consistent throughout the cycle.
+Across the population studied, overall GI symptom patterns didn’t significantly change across menstrual cycle phases.
+In other words, digestive symptoms remained relatively consistent throughout the cycle.

 GI Symptoms Stay Steady